angelrodes/SUDEM/README.md

 ### Uncertainties

 In order to estimate the uncertainty of this method, the radial grids are re-calulated with nodes corresponding to random interpolations between the initial nodes of the radial DEM.
-Thus, azhimuts and distances of randomized grids will not be homogeneously distributied.
+Thus, azimuths and distances of randomized grids will not be homogeneously distributied.
 The first random distance is randomized between 0 and ```min_distance```, so randomized grids have the same number of nodes as the original grid.
 The standard deviation of the the produced shielding factors is shown as uncertinty.